ML Execution

 Execution Overview

-PIPE is our novel on-chain inference execution method that allows ML models to be natively used from smart contracts.
+PIPE is our novel inference execution method that allows ML models to be natively used from applications.
 This is one of our key technologies that enables OpenGradient to provide seamless and highly scalable inference to all developers.

 NOTE